The Vermont Statutes Online

 (L) To fix the compensation of Town employees as provided in this charter.

-(M) To remain ultimately responsible to the Board of Selectmen for all administrative actions under his/her jurisdiction although he/she may hold subordinate employees offices or agents responsible for the faithful discharge of their duties.
+(M) To remain ultimately responsible to the Selectboard for all administrative actions under his or her jurisdiction although he or she may hold subordinate employees, offices, or agents responsible for the faithful discharge of their duties.

 (N) To draft an annual budget document and capital expenditure plan as provided in the financial section of this charter.

-(O) To examine, or cause to be examined, with or without notice, the affairs of any department under his/her control, or the conduct of any officer or employee thereof.
-For this purpose, the Manager shall have access to all books, papers, files, reports, or records of all departments that may be necessary for the proper performance of his/her duties.
+(O) To examine, or cause to be examined, with or without notice, the affairs of any department under his or her control, or the conduct of any officer or employee thereof.
+For this purpose, the Manager shall have access to all books, papers, files, reports, or records of all departments that may be necessary for the proper performance of his or her duties.